PRAMODNAIK-DEV/Node.js-Hands-on-Workshop/Day-2 Express.js & REST API Development/Projects/e-commerce-backend-server/ReadMe.md

 });
 ```
 ***Test in Postman***
-  - Method: GET
+  - Method: `GET`
-  - Endpoint: /products
+  - Endpoint: `/products`
   - Purpose: Retrieves all products from the database.
-  - Request Body: Not needed as it is GET request
+  - Request Body: **Not needed** as it is GET request
   - Response: Returns an array of all product objects.

 ### PUT /products – Update Product by `ID`
 This endpoint updates the details of an existing product by its id.
+This will modify the entire row, use `PATCH` if you want to modify specific columns.
-  - This endpoint make use of the concept of `URL Paramter` as it takes the data from the Client in the URL.
+  - This endpoint make use of the concept of `URL Paramter` as it takes the data from the Client in the `URL`.
-  - It accepts a PUT request to /products/:id, where :id is the ID of the product to update.
+  - It accepts a PUT request to `/products/:id`, where `:id` is the ID of the product to update.
   - It uses the values in the JSON body to update:
     - `name`, `description`, `price`, and `stock`.
-  - The SQL query uses placeholders ($1, $2, ...) to prevent SQL injection.
+  - The SQL query uses placeholders ($1, $2, ...) to prevent `SQL injection`.
-  - Response: Returns the updated product object.
+  - Response: Returns the **updated product object**.

 ```js
 // Update product